HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 <http://www.google.ca/enterprise/apps/business/>

 It is no longer free, but well worth the $50/year per user.
+Christopher also found a way to set up a personal email address for free through Bluehost, so you can ask him about it.

 <http://www.google.ca/enterprise/apps/business/pricing.html>